-The Hardest Thing about being a Freelance Writer
+The Hardest Thing About Being a Freelance Writer

-- Today, there are moments I’m asked to completely adopt the voice of the outlet and abandon my own
+Today, there are moments I’m asked to completely adopt the voice of the outlet and abandon my own.

-But that’s okay!
+And that’s okay!

-Though there are veteran writers available with more insight, what I can say confidently to new freelancers out there is to take a breath and embrace the edits.
+There’s a lot of advice out there from more seasoned veteran writers available, but what I can say confidently to new freelancers out there is to take a breath and embrace the edits.
 Don’t take them personally, grow from the experience!

 That said, don’t feel afraid to challenge edits you feel hinder what you know your voice to be.
 A good editor will explain in greater detail why they feel their edit was necessary, or find a mutual compromise.
 That way everyone involved learns from the exchange.